Back to Blog

 Bulk Processing Speed

 Manual cataloging of a 200+ item sale can consume days or weeks of work.
 AI tools should compress that dramatically.
 For a 300-item auction, AI description software can cut cataloging time from two full days of writing down to about 20 minutes of review.
-Gavelist processes 300 lots with 5 photos each in under 10 minutes, with automatic retry on failures.
+Gavelist processes 1,000 lots in about 10 minutes, with automatic retry on failures.

 Platform-Ready Exports